-The whiplash of Pope Francis’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds
+The whiplash of covering the pope’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds

 In a way, I didn’t want to keep dwelling on it — feeling like a Cassandra, seeing the potential dark side of a rare moment of jubilation in a country intimately acquainted with destruction and heartbreak.

 But almost everywhere Francis went, there were crowds.
-Big crowds of unvaccinated people, shoulder-to-shoulder.
+Big crowds of unvaccinated people, shoulder to shoulder.
 Francis’s outdoor Mass in Irbil, capital of the semiautonomous Iraqi region of Kurdistan, had nearly the attendance of the Super Bowl, but in a dramatically smaller stadium; few were wearing masks.
 Most startling was an indoor Mass on Saturday night in Baghdad, in a packed church with people singing and almost no ventilation.
 I was a pool reporter for that service; it felt like standing in a coronavirus nuclear reactor.

 But it also seemed as though nobody around me was worried.
 People were rejoicing in the lottery win of having Francis in their church.

 It was moments like those that caused such a whiplash.
 For 12 months, I’d been in full-on pandemic mode, witnessing the virus’s wrath in one of the hardest-hit countries, focusing on it constantly, interviewing its victims, as well as doctors who said only wars could produce similar horrors.
 Like for so many others living in Italy, some mix of rules and best practices had come to redefine my life.
-I wore a mask anytime I stepped out.
+I wore a mask any time I stepped out.
 I never ate indoors at restaurants.
 I avoided gatherings.
 I hadn’t been on a plane since February 2020 — and I’d had no plans to get on one until the Vatican announced the pope was going to Iraq.

 In the run-up to the trip, the Vatican had offered all traveling journalists — more than 70 of us — two doses of the Pfizer-BioNTech vaccine.
 At first, that had seemed like a fortuitous gift from one of the few nations with an abundance of vaccines.
 But as the trip started up, I realized: We’d been vaccinated because we were about to let go of many of the pandemic rules.

 In Iraq, we were reporting among tight crowds.
 We were sharing space on media buses.
 We took six plane rides in 72 hours, eating meal after meal from plastic wrap.
 Just to prove that all caution was out, there was even a hotel dinner buffet.
 After a day or two — in a country where mask-wearing was far less common — I could feel my own guard drop.
 I swapped out a heavy-duty FFP2 mask for a looser, more comfortable one.
 I started getting in elevators with three or four people.
-I began to drop long-practiced safety behaviors, feeling as though it was already too late, like the virus had already jumped the gates and entered the castle.
+I began to drop long-practiced safety behaviors, feeling as though it was already too late, as though the virus had already jumped the gates and entered the castle.
 Only one thing was keeping me calm: the vaccine.

 That’s why my thoughts kept returning to the people who didn’t have the same protection — like the Catholics in the pews at that Saturday evening Mass in Baghdad.
 I wondered: Who among the crowd might be sick in a couple of days?
-Could a Mass even lead to death?
+Could even a Mass lead to death?

 On the flight back to Rome on Monday, I asked the pope how he’d weighed the risks of the trip, and whether he worried about the death of somebody who’d come to see him.
 But the pontiff didn’t directly answer the question.
 He said he’d thought deeply about the trip in advance, “prayed a lot over this.”
 He indicated he’d wrestled with what to do.